Therapy for the

 Often we want to spend time in the doing, and so figuring out the human-being part of you is essential.
-I ask you to be willing to explore your being, which means the feelings, thoughts, and behaviors that make up you.
+I ask you to be willing to explore your being, which means the feelings, thoughts, and behaviors that comprise you.

 You’re not ready if….

 Each journey is unique, and not easily quantifiable into a series of quick fixes.
 Depth-oriented psychotherapy is not ideal for those who need a step-by-step action plan focused on fixing versus insight.
 The process to unwind and ground your inner story will take time.

 You are not ready to make a weekly commitment for 45 minutes.

 I work from a weekly frame in order to have intensive and consistent work to help peel back the layers.
 It is like working out or building a strong foundation in a house; shortcuts last briefly but long-term change takes consistency.

 If you feel certain that knowing your feelings won’t help.

 I won’t throw you in the deep end of the feelings ocean but therapy is uncomfortable because we are waking up old feelings and parts of you to find your true self.